POETRY | Love Letter

 I waited.
 Years passed.
 Silver fingers dissected the hospital hours.
 Time shuffled.
 I believed a lot of things, once.
 I think of you: a box of attic pearls I was always going to open.
 Because everyone opens you at least once.
 So I hear.
 Isn’t that what they say?
-What you whisper into the shell of my ear, When the crowd of this existence takes a breath?
+What you whisper into the shell of my ear?
 O ye of little faith, you say, patting me on the head with your words.
 As though I am the problem.
 I'm coming.
 You aren't, you know.
 You are what you have always been – Somewhere else.
 Hysteria in the quiet between heartbeats.
 I believed you when you told me you were near.
 All your words were beautiful; But truthfully you moved in me

 like metal between numb ribs.

 And I let you, because I thought that's what I deserved.
 Siren.
 You with your finger crook'd in the rain.
 Gleaming with stolen sun, Smoky incense song among the stones.
 I never slept well when I thought of you.
 I trusted my own eyes, and your low voice.
 Lazy words blown over a bottle top, even as I foundered.

 I am what I am.
 A corner torn from the edge of a pretty dress, Billowing slow in the salt universe, Catching below the waves in your open jaws, Secret under the water.
 You became what I treasured and you ate me alive.
 I'm all splinters now.
 Older.
 Tireder.
 Devoured by what I thought you were.
 I am not the boat I used to be.
 But, if I float long enough,